Rayjon Tucker

-Rayjon Tucker (born September 24, 1997) is an American professional basketball player for Melbourne United of the Australian National Basketball League (NBL).
+Rayjon Tucker (born September 24, 1997) is an American professional basketball player for Zhejiang Lions of the Chinese Basketball Association (CBA).
 He played college basketball for the Florida Gulf Coast Eagles and the Little Rock Trojans.

 Early life and high school

 Tucker grew up in Charlotte, North Carolina and attended Northside Christian Academy.
 As a senior, he averaged 24 points, 10 rebounds, 5 assists, 3 steals and 3 blocks per game and helped lead Knights to the state championship game.
 Tucker committed to play college basketball at Florida Gulf Coast over offers from Virginia Tech, Boston College, VCU, Clemson, and Auburn.

 College career

 Tucker began his collegiate career with the Florida Gulf Coast Eagles.
 As a freshman, he averaged 6.2 points and 3.1 rebounds per game in 35 games played, starting one.
 Tucker averaged 7.7 points and 2.9 rebounds in 18.8 minutes per game as a sophomore.
 He announced his intention to transfer from the school at the end of the season.

 Tucker transferred to the University of Arkansas-Little Rock.
 After sitting out a season due to NCAA transfer rules, he averaged 20.3 points and 6.7 rebounds per game and was named second team All-Sun Belt Conference.
-Following the season, Tucker left the program with the intention of joining a higher-level program as a graduate transfer while also declaring for the 2019 NBA Draft.
+Following the season, Tucker left the program with the intention of joining a higher-level program as a graduate transfer while also declaring for the 2019 NBA draft.
 He committed to transfer to Memphis over offers from Auburn, West Virginia, Kansas and Iowa State.
 However, Tucker ultimately decided not to pull out of the Draft and to pursue professional basketball instead.